 - The advent of online control has increased the flexibility and capabilities of EMS systems.

-Energy management systems (EMS) have long been used to control energy use in heating, ventilating and air conditioning (HVAC), as well as lighting and other building systems.
+Energy management systems (EMS) have long been used to control energy use in heating, ventilating and air conditioning (HVAC) systems.
 Advances in digital controls, system architecture and integration with Internet-based systems have increased the flexibility and capabilities of these systems.

 Controls for energy management systems (EMS) can be broken down into three functions: